LostPieceUniverse/LostPieceUniverse/README.md

 When I'm not programming, I enjoy tinkering with my Linux setup and diving into all things tech-related.<br>
 But overall, I'm still a bit of a noob, so please don't take me too seriously ;)<br>

+*One sin, I know, another doth provoke; Murder's as near to lust as flame to smoke. ~ Shakespear*

 ---

 ## 💼 Languages